-6 Insane Living Places We Can’t Believe People Actually Live
+6 Insane Places We Can’t Believe People Actually Live

 These places would be difficult to visit, let alone to live in.
 These people around the world take insane living places to the next level…

 What do you know about Burma?
-The small country sits in Southeast Asia nestled snugly between China and Thailand.
+The small country sits in southeast Asia nestled snugly between China and Thailand.
 Like a lot of their neighbors, it has a low GDP and small population.
-However, in a questionable turn of events in 2005 Burma’s government decided to build a new capital city.
-And not just any capital city, a giant, massive, much-too-big capital that they definitely couldn’t afford.
+However, in a questionable turn of events in 2005, Burma’s government decided to build a new capital city.
+And not just any city, but a giant, massive, much-too-big capital that they definitely couldn’t afford.

 Still, though, the Afar people of Ethiopia have made this inhospitable place their home.
 How?
 By walking weeks at a time to sell salt at “local” markets, and, oh yeah, by adapting over the centuries to need less food and water than other humans.
 You know, normal stuff.

 4. The highest city on earth in Peru… where miners work for free

 I currently live in Peru, and wondered why tourists weren’t visiting La Rinconada, let alone why I had never even heard of it.
 A quick google search told me why: because it’s depressing as hell.
 La Rinconada sits at over 15,000 ft. and has no running water or sewage.
 Oh, and the population of 30,000 people are all working their hands to the bone in the super dangerous mercury filled gold mines… children included.

 That’s not all though.
 The second reason why La Rinconada is on our list of insane living places is because none of the miners get paid!
 Yeah, the miners work for free all month long, and on the last day can carry out as much rocks as they can lift, hoping to strike it rich.
 The city is a dangerous outlaw town reminiscent of the wild west… if the wild west was super cold and high in the mountains!